Daniel-Parke/SEMO_Data/README.md

 # **How to run:**
 - Ensure that either `report_list_xxxx.csv` are located in the SEMO_Downloader folder.
 - Run the `semo_report_xxxx.py` script on the terminal, or run the first cell located in the .ipynb notebook to run the program.
-- Wait approximately 30-60 seconds and then enjoy your new collection of merged data.
+- Enjoy your new collection of merged data without the hassle of navigating the website.

-- (OPTIONAL) Remove or add rows to the `report_list.csv` if you need to change the report data being downloaded, otherwise just run the script and you should be good to go!
+- (OPTIONAL) Remove or add rows to the `report_list_xxxxx.csv` if you need to change the report data being downloaded, otherwise just run the script you need and you should be good to go!
 <br>

 ## Script Operation Description: